 - Time-based.
 Your goals should be attained promptly.
 Whether that’s a month, a quarter, or a year, give it a deadline.

-Setting goals, and a plan to accomplish them, will propel your business forward in 2022.
-What will you achieve this year?
+Setting goals, and a plan to accomplish them, will propel your business forward.
+What will you achieve?
 Plan your financial business goals today to start the year off on the right foot.

 Copyright © 2023 SCORE Association, SCORE.org